sjbrown/misc_work/lang_notes.rst

 Ideas
 ==========

+* Motivation: I want to use Flask / Django to develop the backend API stuff because of lots of library support.
+I want to use React / Redux to develop the frontend stuff because of library support & it HAS to be Javascript.
+But validation code is going to look almost IDENTICAL.
+  Wouldn't it be nice to just write the validation code once?

 * [1] make log a keyword that exposes hooks
  * maybe paralleLOGram or math log ▱  ㏒ or "information" 🛈
   * I like 🛈 because it looks like a debugger symbol.
 It's hella wide in